 Animal cults in the following Upper Paleolithic period — such as the bear cult — may have had their origins in these hypothetical Middle Paleolithic animal cults.
-Animal worship during the Upper Paleolithic intertwined with hunting rites: archeological evidence from art and bear remains reveals that the bear cult apparently had involved a type of sacrificial bear ceremony in which a bear was shot with arrows and then was finished off by a shot in the lungs and ritualistically buried near a clay bear statue covered by a bear fur, with the skull and the body of the bear buried separately.
+Animal worship during the Upper Paleolithic intertwined with hunting rites.
+Archeological evidence from art and bear remains reveals that the bear cult apparently involved a type of sacrificial bear ceremony in which a bear was shot with arrows and then was finished off by a shot in the lungs and ritualistically buried near a clay bear statue covered by a bear pelt, with the skull and the body of the bear buried separately.

-As human populations settled down following the agricultural revolution, a sense of unity began to form, that would lead to the formation of ancient countries and empires.
-Religion in these times is indistinguishable from mythology, and concerns itself with the spiritual aspect of the human condition, gods and goddesses (or a single personal god or goddess), the creation of the world, a human being’s place in the world, life after death and how to escape from suffering in this world or in the next.
-And every nation has created its own god in its own image and resemblance.
+As human populations settled down following the agricultural revolution, a sense of unity began to form.
+This would lead to the formation of ancient countries and empires.
+Religion in these times is indistinguishable from mythology, and concerns itself with the spiritual aspect of the human condition, gods and goddesses (or a single personal god or goddess), the creation of the world, a human being’s place in the world, life after death, and how to escape from suffering in this world or in the next.
+And, in a nice twist on the Christian texts, every culture has created its own god in its own image and resemblance.

 The world’s oldest religion still being practiced today is Hinduism (know to followers as ‘Sanatan Dharma’, Eternal Order) but, in what is considered ‘the west’, the first records of religious practice come from Egypt around 4000 BC.
 The Egyptian Creation Myth tells us that, at first, there was only Ocean.
 This ocean was breadth-less and depth-less and silent until, upon its surface, there rose a hill of earth known as the ben-ben, the primordial mound, which, it is thought, the pyramids symbolize.
-The great god Ra (the sun) stood upon the ben-ben and spoke, giving birth to the god Shu (of the air) the goddess Tefnut (of moisture) the god Geb (of earth) and the goddess Nut (of sky).
+The great god Ra (the sun) stood upon the ben-ben and spoke, giving birth to the god Shu (of the air), the goddess Tefnut (of moisture), the god Geb (of the earth), and the goddess Nut (of the sky).

 The exact details of the mythos aren’t relevant right now.
-What is remarkable is that we can see the start of a religious narrative of sorts: each god stands for his own domain (be it the sun or earth and so forth), they function much like a family (the sun was born first – he is the father, and earth and air came after – they are sons) allowing collective human wisdom that already intuited what science would come to tell us much later to be paralleled to something that can be related to easily – family structure.
-This narrative was passed down orally and then through writing, both internally inside family, tribe and country structures, and outside, to other tribes, peoples and countries.
+What is remarkable is that we can see the start of a religious narrative of sorts: each god stands for his own domain (be it the sun or earth and so forth), they function much like a family (the sun was born first — he is the father, and earth and air came after — they are sons).
+This allowing collective human wisdom, wisdom that already intuited what science would come to tell us much later on about how things came to be, to be parallel to something that can be related to easily — family structure.
+This narrative was passed down orally and then through writing, both internally inside family, tribe, and country structures, and outside, to other tribes, peoples, and countries.

 A remarkable character to illustrate this is Osiris.
 Ra had intended Nut as his bride but she fell in love with Geb.
-Angry with the lovers, Ra separated them by stretching Nut across the sky high away from Geb on the earth.
-Although the lovers were separated during the day, they came together at night and Nut bore three sons, Osiris, Set and Horus, and two daughters, Isis and Nephthys.
+Angry with the two, Ra separated them by stretching Nut across the sky, high and away from Geb on the earth.
+Although the lovers were separated during the day, they came together at night and Nut bore three sons, Osiris, Set, and Horus, and two daughters, Isis and Nephthys.
 Osiris, as eldest, was announced as ‘Lord of all the Earth’ when he was born and was given his sister Isis as a wife.
 Set, consumed by jealousy, hated his brother and killed him to assume the throne.

-This same pattern of creation of existence by a supernatural entity who speaks all into being, of how the world came to be as it is (the canopy of sky over the earth, for example) other supernatural beings emanating from the first and greatest one, a son who is a powerful entity himself who is killed or dies for his people and comes back to life for the good of his people and an afterlife similar to an earthly existence is repeated in religious texts from Phoenicia (2700 BC) to Sumer (2100 BC) to Palestine (1440 BC) to Greece (800 BC) and finally to Rome (c.
+This same pattern of creation of existence by a supernatural entity who speaks all into being, of how the world came to be as it is (the canopy of sky over the earth, for example), other supernatural beings emanating from the first and greatest one, a son — who is a powerful entity himself — who is killed or dies for his people and comes back to life for the good of his people, and an afterlife similar to an earthly existence is repeated in religious texts from Phoenicia (2700 BC) to Sumer (2100 BC) to Palestine (1440 BC) to Greece (800 BC) and finally to Rome (c.
 100 AD).
-The Phoenician tale of the great god Baal who dies and returns to life to battle the chaos of the god Yamm was already old in 2750 BCE when the city of Tyre was founded and the Greek story of the dying and reviving god Adonis (c.
-600 BC) was derived from earlier Phoenician tales based on Tammuz which was borrowed by the Sumerians (and later the Persians) in the famous Descent of Innana myth.
+The Phoenician tale of the great god Baal, who dies and returns to life to battle the chaos of the god Yamm, was already old in 2750 BCE.
+During this time, the city of Tyre was founded and the Greek story of the dying and reviving god Adonis (c.
+600 BC) was derived from earlier Phoenician tales based on Tammuz — a story which was borrowed by the Sumerians (and later the Persians) in the famous Descent of Innana myth.

 This is a great example of the influences the Tree shows.
-Religions borrowed from the religions before, and myths intertwined as people intermingled.
+Religions borrowed from the religions before them, and myths intertwined as people intermingled.
 Future religions will follow the same patterns, borrowing from the religions in the area where they appear, adding and changing myths.